sanshigo345/shareknowledge/README.md

 - Token gifting system: Reward users with tokens for donating books to the collection, encouraging community participation and contribution.
 - Special user role for authors which they can add the same book more than once to promote their books.
 - Enhanced user experience: Improve the user interface (like a lot!) and add features for easier book discovery, borrowing and adding to the collection.
+- Why limit this project with just books!
+In the future users could share their knowledge with blogs, images, courses and much more.

 # To run this project in your computer: